gerritschoe/TowerBuildingBaxter_EECS_206A/README.md

 # README #

-## How to conenct to baxter and start our code
+## How to connect to baxter and start our code

 ### Connect to the robot:
 ./baxter.sh [robotname].local